cloudflavor/oscar/README.md

 Oscar can be run as a GitHub app.
 This is the recommended way to run Oscar as it is easier to set up and maintain.
-Integrating with GitLab and Gitea is planned for the near future.

 ## Cloudflare workers